Model worker: Criteria for selection

 Model Workers are selected at various administrative levels to reward those workers who make great contribution to the construction of socialism.
-From the State Department to provincial, from municipal to county, governments award the honorific title of “Model Worker” to workers regularly.
-In theory, workers need to receive recommendations from the “mass” and then local governments above the county-level grant nominations to these workers.
-In practice, the “mass” seldom has the chance to recommend Model Workers of their choice.
-While recommendations and discussion are never enacted, the process was dominated by high-level cadres.
-Since the governments who grant nominations have different administrative levels, Model Workers also have different levels.
-The State Department nominates National Model Workers, while provincial, municipality directly under the central government, autonomous regional governments nominate Provincial Model Workers.
-Workers nominated by municipal and county governments are municipal and county Model Workers.
-Model Workers at all levels each has their corresponding criteria.
-Only those who meet the criteria can be qualified as Model Workers.
+From the State Department to provincial, from municipal to county, governments award the honorific title of "Model Worker" to workers regularly.
+In theory, workers need to receive recommendations from the "mass" and then local governments above the county-level grant nominations to these workers.
+Due to the varying administrative levels of the governments that confer nominations, Model Workers likewise exhibit differing levels.
+The State Department nominates National Model Workers, whilst province and municipal governments, as well as autonomous regional authorities, nominate province Model Workers.
+Individuals designated by municipal and county authorities are recognized as Model Workers at the municipal and county levels.
+Model Workers at all levels possess distinct qualities.
+Only individuals who satisfy the criteria may be designated as Model Workers.